orbithaloguy/tkinter-python-projects/README.md

 ## Notes

-- All apps are built with **pure Tkinter** and standard Python libraries (no external dependencies).
+- All apps are built with **pure Tkinter** and standard Python libraries, with the only exception being requests for the Text Editor..
 - Designed to be beginner-friendly, readable, and easy to customize.

 ---